akeneo/pim-docs/cookbook/rule/general_information_on_rule_format.rst

 .. tip::

-    For instance, to copy description from en_US print channel to the en_US description e-commerce channel, action will be defined as follows:
+    For instance, to copy description from en_US print channel to the en_US description e-commerce channel, action will be defined as follow:

         .. code-block:: yaml

             actions:
-                - type:        copy
+                - type:        copy_value
                   from_field:  description
                   from_locale: en_US
                   from_scope:  print